prewired/prewired.github.io/summerhack2020/index.md

 ## Overview

-We are excited to announce that we are running **Summer Hack** again this year &mdash; a week-long team programming competition for young people of secondary school age (aged 12 and over).
+We are excited to announce that we are running **Summer Hack** again for 2020 &mdash; a week-long team programming competition for young people of secondary school age (aged 12 and over).

 <!-- **Register now**: Please complete this <a href="https://forms.gle/U42MZZs22h3Yx47Q6" target="_blank">registration form</a>  and we will get back to you soon.
  -->

-The Summer Hack will take place 10:00 am  &ndash; 4:00 pm every day, July 22nd&ndash;26th 2019 at [CodeBase Events Space](https://goo.gl/maps/KD9Gru6wjzr), 38 Castle Terrace, Edinburgh EH3 9SJ.
+The Summer Hack will take place 10:00 am  &ndash; 4:00 pm every day, July 20th&ndash;24th 2019 at [CodeBase Events Space](https://goo.gl/maps/KD9Gru6wjzr), 38 Castle Terrace, Edinburgh EH3 9SJ.

 * What is involved?
 You will be working in a small team, collaborating on a small project.